Exterior Timber Cladding

 Here we look at the different cladding styles available from Hartwell & Co, allowing you to create the visual effect you are looking for.

-The timber in this article is either pre-treated or there is no need to treat it because of the species.
+The timber in this article is either pre-treated or there is no need to treat it because of the species of wood.

 For internal cladding we can offer an alternative range please contact us to discuss your project.